xmos/xcore_iot/modules/aif/xcore_interpreters/README.md

 # Python module info

-`xcore_interpreters` is a Python module containing utilities and libraries for running inference with TensorFlow Lite (.tflite) models on a x86 or xCORE microprocessor.
+`xcore_interpreters` is a Python module containing utilities and libraries for running inference with TensorFlow Lite (.tflite) models on a x86 host PC.